natsuozawa/onedrive-update-detector/README.md

 Monitors a OneDrive directory for uploads of new CSV and DB files.

+Due to OneDrive API restrictions, this service will only monitor files under `/me/drive/approot`, which usually corresponds to `/Apps/app_name` in your personal OneDrive.

+The service requires the file write permission to create the approot special directory.

-This app only supports storing credentials for one user.
+This service only supports storing credentials for one user.

 # Virtual environment